xprmnts/mastermind-cli/README.md

 ### Gameplay Instructions

 1. The code is 4 digits long.
+Enter a contiguous sequence of digits.
 2. There are 6 possible values per digit.
+Each digit must be between 1-6 (inclusive)
 3. You will have 10 attempts as the decoder to try to guess the code.

 # Next / Upcoming